hyper-expanse/hyper-expanse.github.io/content/spec/developer-certificate-of-origin.md

 ### Apache-2.0 Has That Requirement Already

-> This section only applies if you are using the Apache-2.0 license for your project.
+> This section only applies if a project is using the Apache-2.0 license.

 While the [Apache-2.0 license](https://www.apache.org/licenses/LICENSE-2.0.html) has _Clause 5_ that states a contribution, unless stated otherwise, `shall be under the terms and conditions of this License`, it's not apparent that the contribution triggers that clause, or otherwise triggers the license [CITATION NEEDED].